davilyra/academic-kickstart/content/home/about.md

 [[education.courses]]
-  course = "PhD in Biomedical Engineering" institution = "University of Southern California" year = "*2015 to Present*"
+  course = "PhD in Biomedical Engineering" institution = "University of Southern California" year = "2015 to Present"

 [[education.courses]]
-  course = "MEng in Electrical Engineering" institution = "University of Southern California" year = "*2017*"
+  course = "MEng in Electrical Engineering" institution = "University of Southern California" year = "2017"

 [[education.courses]]
-  course = "BSc in Electrical Engineering" institution = "University of Brasilia (Brasilia, Brazil)" year = "*2012*"
+  course = "BSc in Electrical Engineering" institution = "University of Brasilia (Brasilia, Brazil)" year = "2012"

 +++

 # Biography

-My name is Davi Lyra-Leite, I am a PhD candidate at the [Department of Biomedical Engineering](http://bme.usc.edu) at the University of Southern California and researcher with the Laboratory for Living Systems Engineering, working under Prof. Megan McCain, PhD.
-I am also a Health, Technology and Engineering student, a program that aims to foster collaboration between professionals between healthcare related fields and professionals to promote innovation.
-Lastly, I am a senior researcher at Instituto Mercado Popular, a Brazilian think tank, where I work on healthcare policy.
+My name is Davi Lyra-Leite, I am a PhD candidate at the [Department of Biomedical Engineering](http://bme.usc.edu) at the [University of Southern California](http://usc.edu) and researcher with the [Laboratory for Living Systems Engineering](http://livingsystemsengineering.usc.edu), working under Prof. [Megan McCain, PhD](https://viterbi.usc.edu/directory/faculty/McCain/Megan).
+I am also a [Health, Technology and Engineering](http://hte.usc.edu) student, a program that aims to foster collaboration between professionals between healthcare related fields and professionals to promote innovation.
+Lastly, I am a senior researcher at [Instituto Mercado Popular](http://mercadopopular.org), a Brazilian think tank, where I work on healthcare policy.